Cloud Provisioning

 Cloud Execution Notes

-Please note that for cloud provisioning actual Taurus execution will be done on remote machines, so:
+Please note that for cloud provisioning, the actual Taurus execution is done on remote machines, so:

-• the test will not run if your account has no enough engines allowed
+• The test will not run if your account has not enough engines allowed.

-• if you don't specify any duration for test with hold-for and ramp-up options, some default duration limit will be used
+• If you don't specify any duration for a test using the hold-for and ramp-up options, the default duration limit is used.

-• you should not use -report commmand-line option or blazemeter reporter, all reports will be collected automatically by BlazeMeter
+• Do not use the -report commmand-line option or the blazemeter reporter; all reports are collected automatically by BlazeMeter.

-• only following config sections are passed into cloud: scenarios, execution, services
+• Only the following config sections are passed into the cloud: scenarios, execution, services.

-• shellexec module has artifacts-dir set as default-cwd
+• The shellexec module has artifacts-dir set as default-cwd.

-• cloud workers execute Taurus under isolated virtualenv
+• Cloud workers execute Taurus in an isolated virtualenv.